The Animatrix: The Second Renaissance, Part I

-The Second Renaissance Part II
+The Second Renaissance, Part II

-Following mankind’s refusal to share the planet with the sentient machines, the UN unleashes an all-out nuclear bombardment against Zero One, devastating the nation as a whole but failing to wipe them out in one swift blow as the machines (unlike their former masters) were much less harmed by the radiation and heat.
-Shortly after, the machines retaliates by declaring war on the rest of the world; one by one, mankind surrenders each of its territories.
+Following the rest of mankind’s refusal to share the planet with the sentient machines, the UN unleashes an all-out nuclear bombardment against Zero One in 2148, devastating the whole nation but failing to destroy its inhabitants as the machines (unlike their former masters) were much less harmed by the radiation and heat.
+Shortly after, the machines retaliate by declaring war on the rest of the world; one by one, mankind surrenders each of its territories.

 As the machines advance into Eastern Europe, the desperate human leaders seek a final solution codenamed "Operation Dark Storm" which covers the sky in a shroud of nanites, blocking out the sun to deprive the machines of solar energy, their primary energy source; inevitably, it also initiates a total collapse of the biosphere.
-Operation Dark Storm commences as bomber planes scorched the skies all across the world, while all the armies of mankind launches an all-out ground offensive against the machines using powerful mech suits, particle beam weapons, EMP devices, atomic-powered tanks, neutron bombs, and innumerable legions of rocket artillery.
+Operation Dark Storm commences as bomber planes scorch the skies all across the world, while the united armies of mankind launches an all-out ground offensive against the machines using powerful mech suits, particle beam weapons, EMP devices, atomic-powered tanks, neutron bombs, rocket artillery, and innumerable legions of super soldiers.

-For a time, the tide of the war swings in favor of the humans, and many of the original humanoid robots are destroyed.
-The human onslaught gradually petered out, however, during which the machines' unparalleled production capabilities and technological prowess quickly outpaces humanity's.
-More and more advanced models of robots are introduced, no longer built in the image of their former human masters, but increasingly resembling the insectile, arachnid-like, and cephalopod-like Sentinels of the Matrix films.
-Seeing the machines as their only hope of surviving the war, the human supporters offer themselves as an alternative power source.
-Although reluctant to use their human allies like that, the machines ultimately accept this offering and utilize the activation energy from the bio-electricity of their human allies' bodies.
-Armed with this new power source, via their new symbiotic connection with their human supporters, the machines blitz their way through enemy lines.
-In desperation, the human leaders recklessly detonate nuclear weapons over their own forces engaged with machine armies, and the machines respond with biological warfare attacks.
-While the machines had initially suffered an energy shortage after being cut off from solar power, they eventually further developed a revolutionary new form of fusion – coupled with the same activation energy from the bio-electricity of their human captives.
-The machine armies begin fielding huge hive-like hovercraft powered by captive humans contained in pods.
+With the sun perpetually blocked, mankind relentlessly counterattack the machines using shock and awe tactics.
+Their onslaught gradually stalls however, as Zero One deploys new and advanced models of robots, no longer built in the image of their former human masters, but resembling the arthropod- and cephalopod-like Sentinels of the Matrix films.
+The machines also begin using conscious human prisoners-of-war to power up their armies.
+Armed with this new and almost limitless power source at their disposal, the machines quickly overwhelm all opposition as mankind’s territories and population dwindle.
+In a frantic effort to stop the tide, human leaders indiscriminately use nuclear weapons on the battlefield.
+In response, the machines initiate biological warfare attacks.